Skip to content

 Introduces students to the theoretical, practical, and historical foundations of non-profit fundraising.
 Topics include an overview of philanthropy and its importance in today’s world; ethics of philanthropy; fundraising sources and techniques; and finding your personal fundraising style.

-Grant Management for public and non-profit agencies provides students with the knowledge required for proposal development, managing grant and contract awards, ethics, record keeping, and accountability.
+Provides students with knowledge required for proposal development, managing grant and contract awards, ethics, record keeping and accountability.

 Provides an understanding of the issues associated with developing plans and policies to prepare for disasters, both natural and manmade.
 Overview of nature of challenges posed by different kinds of disasters; discussion of regulatory requirements, sample plans, equipment requirements, collateral, and mutual aid support agreements, and methods for testing and updating plans.